“Unique eco-retreat near Udawalawe National Park: 3 quirky lodges (sleeping 2-4) fashioned from recycled bottles and an old Mercedes”

 - A true eco-retreat: carbon-neutral, built from recycled and sustainable local materials

-- Rates are full board: delicious vegetarian Sri Lankan meals, made from fresh local ingredients
+- Rates are full board: delicious vegetarian Sri Lankan meals, some of the best we've had, made from fresh local ingredients

 - Quirky simplicity and creativity at every turn: we love the off-beat patterns, dashes of colour and unconventional lodgings